zhukovgreen/zhukovgreen/docs/artem_cv.md

 **Software developer:**
 - building async microservices (Python, aiohttp, Docker, openAPI ...)
     - with the normal pythonic worker
-    - where worker was a CDLL of .NET assembly and applied different approaches in parallelization
+    - where the worker was a CDLL of .NET assembly and applied different approaches in parallelization
-    - numeric microservices where main worker was a numpy or pytorch model
+    - numeric microservices where the main worker was a numpy or pytorch model
     - Automate the openAPI spec definition with the help of swagger, attrs, marshmallow etc.
 - unit, integration and load testing